 Recent analysis of the data indicates no significant change has been observed post intervention.
-The results of this audit will initiate continuing steps to support nursing and physician education around UTIs and the appropriate interpretation of urine cultures and utilization of antibiotics.
+The results of this audit will initiate continuing steps to support nursing and physicians around UTIs and the appropriate interpretation of urine cultures and utilization of antibiotics.
+Prescriber-specific feedback is to be provided in the months to come.